Adwords, Microsoft Adcenter And VAT Registration

 Is the VAT flat rate scheme right for you?

-Whether or not the VAT flat rate scheme is beneficial for you would depend upon the administration costs saving due to its simplicity weighed against the fact that in most circumstances, input VAT cannot be reclaimed.
+Whether or not the VAT flat rate scheme is beneficial for you would depend upon the administration costs saving due to its simplicity weighed against the fact that in most circumstances, VAT on purchases (“input VAT”) cannot be reclaimed.

 Read more about Flat rate VAT scheme